Welcome to the MOSAIC group

 - Bio-inspired algorithms for black-box optimization, sensitivity analysis, and design centering for biological model learning

-The MOSAIC Group is affiliated with the Faculty of Computer Science of TU Dresden, with the School of Science of TU Dresden (in particular with the Department of Mathematics), with the Center for Systems Biology Dresden (CSBD), the Max Planck Institute of Molecular Cell Biology and Genetics (MPI-CBG), the Max Planck Institute for the Physics of Complex Systems (MPI-PKS), the Dresden Center for Computational Materials Science (DCCMS), and the Center for Advancing Electronics Dresden (cfAED), the second federal cluster of excellence located in Dresden.
+The MOSAIC Group is affiliated with the Faculty of Computer Science of TU Dresden, with the School of Science of TU Dresden (in particular with the Department of Mathematics), with the Center for Systems Biology Dresden (CSBD), the Max Planck Institute of Molecular Cell Biology and Genetics (MPI-CBG), the Max Planck Institute for the Physics of Complex Systems (MPI-PKS), the Dresden Center for Computational Materials Science (DCCMS), and the Center for Advancing Electronics Dresden (cfAED), the second federal cluster of excellence in Dresden.

 A mosaic is "a combination of diverse elements forming a coherent whole", a mosaic is colorful and more than the sum of its parts.
 A mosaic lives from the synergies between the individually colored tiles.
 This name represents both what we are and what we do: the MOSAIC group combines researchers from several cultural and academic backgrounds in a truly interdisciplinary team that develops, teaches, and applies MOdels, Simulations, and Algorithms for Interdisciplinary Computing.

 Ivo F. Sbalzarini founded the MOSAIC Group in April 2006 at ETH Zurich under the name "Computational Biophysics Laboratory (CBL)".
 In 2008, the group changed its name in order to better reflect its activity.
 In a group-internal brainstorming the new name "MOSAIC Group" was chosen.
 In June 2012, the MOSAIC Group moved to the Max Planck Institute of Molecular Cell Biology and Genetics (MPI-CBG) in Dresden to be part of an exciting new Center for Systems Biology Dresden (CSBD).
-The collaborative spirit in Dresden and the tight integration with leading-edge biology provides unprecedented opportunities for further developing and applying our computational methods.
+The collaborative spirit in Dresden and the tight integration with leading-edge biology provides unique opportunities for further developing and applying our computational methods.